nakfoury/TwInfluence/README.md

 # \#Influence
 \#Influence is a web app for visualizing major influencers on Twitter.
 Users may enter a hashtag query to generate models of popular tweets with that hashtag.
+Read more about \#Influence on [Medium](https://medium.com/@jiayoumedill/70c3dc0bcd65).

 ## Usage
 \#Influence is currently deployed on Amazon Elastic Compute Cloud.
 It can be accessed [here](http://52.24.28.184).